Basildon History Basildon History Basildon History Basildon History Basildon History

 True life accounts of how things were in Laindon, Vange, Pitsea etc., from people who were living here then.

 Some stories recall historical accounts of the days when the Basildon area was windy country lanes with farms, fields, and scattered development.
-While others take us through the transition in the years following the area being designated a new town in 1949.
+Others recall the transition in the years following the area being designated a new town in 1949.

 A fascinating account of life in Vange and its shops through personal memories during the 1940s to the 1950s, when Campbell's motor services ran the school bus, the local chemist was Mr. Conduit and a cup of tea could be had at the Busy Bee Cafe.